-1. Consistent use of insulting descriptors ("fads," "newfangled," "easy," "silver-bullet," "frenzied," "get-rich-quick," "flashy, "hyper-spiritual," "rumors," "speed-at-all-costs");

-2. Casting doubt (without presenting any evidence) on the truthfulness of CPM reports of success ("Such stories tend to be hyper-anecdotal and impossible to verify.
-They're rarely, if ever, what they seem;" "there's probably something exaggerated;" "numbers...can be wildly inaccurate;" "The simple fact is that statistics can lie, and numbers shouldn't be trusted without verification").
-While not all CPM stories should be received at face value, Rhodes and his audience would do well to read analyses published just a few months prior to this book, in Motus Dei: The Movement of God to Disciples the Nations.
-(Due to close proximity of publication dates, Rhodes could not have read these analyses prior to publishing his accusations.)
-Numerous chapters of that book present solid data to counter Rhodes' groundless insinuations, notably: "How Exactly Do We Know What We Know about Movements?"
-"How Movements Count," "Observations over Fifteen Years of Disciple Making Movements," and "the Way of Life: Transference of Spiritual DNA within Movements in East Africa."
-These cite credible research describing current "success" in reaching the unreached.
+- 1. Consistent use of insulting descriptors ("fads," "newfangled," "easy," "silver-bullet," "frenzied," "get-rich-quick," "flashy, "hyper-spiritual," "speed-at-all-costs"); - 2.
+Casting doubt (without presenting any evidence) on the truthfulness of CPM reports of success ("Such stories tend to be hyper-anecdotal and impossible to verify.
+They're rarely, if ever, what they seem;" "there's probably something exaggerated;" "numbers...can be wildly inaccurate;" "The simple fact is that statistics can lie, and numbers shouldn't be trusted without verification");

-3. Claiming (again, without evidence) that the churches in CPMs are theologically shallow and will not endure ("do far more damage," "unconverted converts, false churches," "will not survive," "root out false doctrine," "a circus of heresies," "fooled by a substitute," "untaught churches which are 'Christianized' but have little understanding of the gospel," "slapdash work and undermine the health of the churches we hope to leave behind");

-4. Critiquing the biblical support some CPM advocates have claimed for their methodology ("overlook key scriptural principles," "goes far beyond Jesus's instruction," and numerous others).
+- 3. Claiming (again, without evidence) that the churches in CPMs are theologically shallow and will not endure ("do far more damage," "unconverted converts, false churches," "will not survive," "root out false doctrine," "a circus of heresies," "fooled by a substitute," "untaught churches which are 'Christianized' but have little understanding of the gospel," "slapdash work and undermine the health of the churches we hope to leave behind"); - 4.
+Critiquing the biblical support some CPM advocates have claimed for their methodology ("overlook key scriptural principles," "goes far beyond Jesus's instruction," and numerous others).
 Rhodes devotes a whole chapter to this critique, such that responding to each accusation would require its own essay.
 In some cases, I believe he identifies some weak exegesis; in others, his interpretation of a text is no more credible than the interpretation he disputes.
 In still others, his interpretation quite misses the mark.